ibm-cloud-docs/instructlab/gettingstarted.md

     a.
 In your cloned fork, open the `/instructlab-taxonomy/compositional_skills/linguistics/rhyming_words/qna.yaml` file.

     b.
 Add another question related to rhyming words.
     ```txt
     - answer: 'Here are two rhyming words for "cave":

         1\.
 Brave

         2\.
 Gave

         '
     question: 'Give me two words that rhyme with cave

         '

     ```
     {: codeblock}

     c.
 Save the changes and push them to the fork.

     d.
-Learn more about how to modify the [taxonomy](https://github.com/instructlab/taxonomy) for the model.
+Optional: Learn more about how to modify the [taxonomy](https://github.com/instructlab/taxonomy) for the model.